Ernest Scared Stupid

-Ernest Scared Stupid is a 1991 American comedy horror film directed by John Cherry and starring Jim Varney.
-It is the fifth film to feature the character Ernest P. Worrell.
+Ernest Scared Stupid is a 1991 American comedy horror film directed by John Cherry.
+It stars Jim Varney and Eartha Kitt.
+It is the fifth film to feature the character Ernest P. Worrell, and the fourth film in the Ernest series, following Ernest Goes to Jail (1990).
 In the film, Ernest unwittingly unleashes an evil troll upon a small town on Halloween night and helps the local children fight back.
-It was shot in Nashville, Tennessee like its predecessors Dr. Otto and the Riddle of the Gloom Beam, Ernest Goes to Camp, Ernest Saves Christmas, and Ernest Goes to Jail.